Commenting on That First Page, a reader remarks:

 A Wrinkle in Time, Madeleine L’Engle, (26)

-12 Responses to “Famous Books Rejected Multiple Times”
+12 thoughts on “Famous Books Rejected Multiple Times”

 As a university writing instructor, I often mention this litany of missed great books by publishers and expert editors.